Tapestry of Creation: Discovery of the True Cross

 At the bottom are incomplete scenes of the discovery of the Holy Cross.
-On the left is Empress Helena identified with "SCAELENA" written vertically on her left, and she faces "IVDAS" or Judas Cyriacus in front of Jerusalem.
+On the left is Empress Helena identified with "SCAELENA" written vertically on her left, and she faces "IUDAS" or Judas Cyriacus in front of Jerusalem.
 In the middle of the missing segment there is only the top of a crucifix purportedly carried by Constantine.
-To the right is the inscription "CVM ORAS/SET IVDAS" describing Judas saying prayer after Christ's crucifixion and the fumes, "EVMVS," appearing as result.
+To the right is the inscription "CUM ORAS/SET IUDAS" describing Judas saying prayer after Christ's crucifixion and the fumes, "EUMUS," appearing as result.
 Finally the tapestry shows Judas testing three crosses on a corpse in a passing funerary march to see which had the power to resurrect the man.
 Castiñeiras speculates that the remaining portion of the tapestry may have concluded the story with images of Judas Cyriacus' baptism, or perhaps Constantine receiving the True Cross' nails from his mother.

-The logo of the Museum of the History of the Jews of Girona is based on two characters labelled as IVDEI in the tapestry.
+The logo of the Museum of the History of the Jews of Girona is based on two characters labelled as IUDEI in the tapestry.